 The art of productivity: my 3 tips

 Productivity has been dear to my heart for over 20 years.
 Ever since starting University, after my careers advisor at high school bluntly informed me I’d never go to university, I wanted to be efficient with my most precious asset, time.
 Without giving too much credit to that event, I think university also taught me discipline.
-Discipline is the base foundation of productivity.
+Discipline is the base foundation of productivity, which is crucial in fields such as the aviation industry.
+For example, in Private Pilot Jobs, effective time management and efficiency are key to ensuring smooth and successful flights.

 What does being productive really mean?